 Audits of sex offender registry records provide important insights about the accuracy and reliability of sex offender registries.
 The major limitations of these studies are that they often are based on small sample sizes and their generalizability to other jurisdictions remains unknown.

 In summary, research on the effectiveness of SORN remains relatively limited and findings from the studies are somewhat inconclusive.
 Findings from time series studies are mixed.
 Some studies find lower rates of sex crimes following SORN implementation, while others do not.
 Studies based on a comparison of outcomes for sex offenders subject and not subject to SORN also produced mixed findings.
 An arguable lack of sufficient scientific rigor may further cloud the import of studies in this area.
 Therefore, the results of SORN research undertaken to date continue to leave open questions about the effects of registration and community notification requirements.
-Finally, few if any studies to date have examined the multifaceted elements of registration laws generally or Title I of AWA (SORNA) specifically, which incorporates requirements and procedures, and information sharing and enforcement mechanisms, going beyond those prevalent in SORN programs examined in past studies.
+Finally, few if any studies to date have examined the multifaceted elements of registration laws, generally, or SORNA, specifically which incorporates requirements, procedures and information sharing and enforcement mechanisms going beyond those prevalent in SORN programs examined in past studies.

-In Jacksonville, FL, researchers investigated the effects of a 2,500-foot residence restriction ordinance on sexual recidivism (which was defined as a new sex crime arrest) and sex crime arrest rates.
+In Jacksonville, Florida, researchers investigated the effects of a 2,500-foot residence restriction ordinance on sexual recidivism (defined as a new sex crime arrest) and sex crime arrest rates.
 No significant differences in recidivism were found pre- and post-policy implementation.
 Similarly, there was no significant difference in sex crime arrest rates pre- and post-policy implementation.
-The authors concluded that the residence restriction ordinance did not reduce recidivism or deter sex crimes (Nobles, Levenson, & Youstin, 2012).
+The authors concluded that the residence restriction ordinance did not reduce recidivism or deter sex crimes (Nobles, Levenson & Youstin, 2012).

 The Iowa Department of Criminal and Juvenile Justice Planning studied the effect of Iowa's 2,000-foot residence restriction law, which was implemented in August 2005.
-The number of charges for sexual assaults involving minor victims was examined for both the 12-month period preceding the law's implementation and the 24-month period after the law went into effect.
+The number of charges for sexual assaults involving minor victims was examined for both the 12-month period preceding the law’s implementation and the 24-month period after the law went into effect.
 The study found no significant downward trend in the number of charges following passage of the law.
-In fact, sex crime arrests increased steadily over each of the 3 years (913, 928, and 1,095) of the study (Blood, Watson, & Stageberg, 2008).
+In fact, sex crime arrests increased steadily over each of the three years (913, 928 and 1,095) of the study (Blood, Watson & Stageberg, 2008).